 5 best new movies to stream this weekend on Netflix, Max, Prime Video and more

-A new month means a fresh smorgasbord of new movies across the best streaming services.
-But with so many great titles on offer, figuring out what to watch can become a challenge.
+Another week under our belt means another weekend to look forward to.
+Now that you've got time to catch up on your to-watch list, narrowing down what movies are worth your time is no small task given everything coming and going from the best streaming services each week.

-That's why I've separated the wheat from the chaff and highlighted all the best new movies on streaming to add to your watchlist this weekend.
-Leading the pack is a new high-octane action-thriller on Netflix, "Rebel Ridge," which sees Aaron Pierre go full Rambo on a cabal of corrupt cops.
-Meanwhile, Max just got this year's Oscar winner for Best Animated Picture, "The Boy and the Heron," from the legendary director Hayao Miyazaki.
+That's why we're highlighting all the best new movies on streaming to check out this weekend.
+Leading the pack is the pulpy action-comedy "Boy Kills World" on Hulu that sees Bill Skarsgård go full John Wick on the rich jerks who killed his family.
+Netflix also has a new dystopian YA drama, "Uglies," that calls to mind "The Hunger Games" and "Divergent" series.
+On Prime Video, you can catch "Colette," a raunchy literary biopic starring Keira Knightley, as well as the surprisingly terrific "Puss in Boots: The Last Wish."
+Meanwhile, one of the 2024 Oscar nominees for Best Animated Picture, "Robot Dreams," finally makes its debut on video-on-demand platforms.

-So without further ado, here are the best new movies to watch that just landed on streaming.
-For even more recommendations on what to watch, be sure to check out our round-up of the best new shows to binge this week.
+If you’re looking for new movies to watch this weekend, then you’ve come to the right place.
+And for even more streaming recommendations, be sure to check out our guide to the best new shows to stream this week.

 Sign up to get the BEST of Tom's Guide direct to your inbox.